grafana/grafana/docs/sources/datasources/alertmanager.md

 >**Note:** New in Grafana 8.0.

->**Note:** Currently only [Cortex implementation of Prometheus alertmanager](https://cortexmetrics.io/docs/proposals/scalable-alertmanager/) is supported.
+>**Note:** Currently only the [Cortex implementation of Prometheus alertmanager](https://cortexmetrics.io/docs/proposals/scalable-alertmanager/) is supported.

 It is presently in alpha and not accessible unless [alpha plugins are enabled in Grafana settings](https://grafana.com/docs/grafana/latest/administration/configuration/#enable_alpha).

 ## Provision the Alertmanager data source

-You can configure the Alertmanager data sources using config files with Grafana's provisioning system.
+Configure the Alertmanager data sources by updating Grafana's configuration files.
 For more information on how it works and the settings available, refer to the [provisioning docs page]({{< relref "../administration/provisioning/#datasources" >}}).

 Here is an example for provisioning the Alertmanager data source: